Solar Energy Advantages And Disadvantages

 2. Abundant And Widely Available

 The sun is the ultimate energy source for all life on Earth, and its energy is much and virtually limitless.
-The energy produced by the sun in just one hour is far greater than the amount consumed by the entire world's population in one year.
+The energy produced by the sun in just one hour is far greater than the amount consumed by the world's population in one year.

 Because of this abundance, solar energy is widely available everywhere.
-It can be harnessed in areas far from the electrical grid, providing access to clean energy for communities that are not connected to traditional energy sources.
+It can be harnessed in areas far from the electrical grid, providing access to clean energy for communities not connected to traditional energy sources.